-Lopez de Heredia is an interesting concept in the context of Rioja.
+Lopez de Heredia is an is an uncommon Rioja property.
 Most Rioja wineries don't mention vineyard names on their labels.
 It's just not part of the wine culture.
-Heredia is one of the venerable household names that not only has three separate brands demarcated by vineyard of originn, but its top vineyard, Tondonia, has become so synonymous with Heredia that many think it’s actually the name of the winery.
+Heredia is one of the venerable household names that not only has three separate brands demarcated by vineyard of origin, but its top vineyard, Tondonia, has become so synonymous with Heredia that many think it’s actually the name of the winery.

 Heredia is very much a classic Rioja bodega.
 Almost to an extreme.
 Very traditional, low tech winemaking techniques, a winery full of mildew and fungus, very long barrel aging.
 They make Gran Reservas only in grand years, which sadly is not always the norm in Rioja.

 Cubillo is a vineyard that makes only Crianza, as though Bosconia and Tondonia are too precious to waste on the workhorse wines that most people drink.
 This shows savory, relatively simple red fruit and vanilla, soft tannins, juicy acidity.
 Very classic in form and character, after some airing it shows hints of smoked meat.

 Cubilio, Crianza, 2005

 This is more mature on the nose, naturally, even evocative, with notes of balsamic vinegar.
 The palate is not much more evolved, it even feels youthfully sweet.
 Most of the wines were opened just before being poured, per the winery's recommendation.
 Given the large number of bottles tasted, we did not have enough time to give the wines enough time to develop in glass.

 The Red Reserva Flight